 What we love about ballistic training:

-- It can be used to develop sport-specific movement patterns
+- Used to develop sport-specific movement patterns

 - It is loads of fun!